Custom software vs SaaS: when to build and when to buy

 Making the decision

 For the full technical picture, see our custom web application development pillar page.
+For the strategic perspective on what drives cost, see how much custom software costs.

 Not sure whether to build or buy?